prrvchr/prrvchr.github.io/README.md

 ### ![HsqlDriverOOo logo][43] [HsqlDriverOOo][44]

-This extension gives you access to the Embedded HsqlDB database while being able to take advantage of an advanced HsqlDB driver.
+This extension allows you to use the latest version of HsqlDB (2.7.2) in a single odb file (embedded HsqlDB).

 Direct download: [HsqlDriverOOo.oxt][45]